 Roman chamomile essential oil can be used topically, aromatically, and even internally to treat a wide variety of health issues.
 It can be used to treat digestive issues, calm the nerves, soothe skin problems and more!

 Ease anxiety and promote proper sleep

 The high ester content of Roman chamomile essential oil makes it ideal for calming the nerves and relaxing the mind.
 If you’ve had a long day or are feeling anxious, depressed, angry, overwhelmed or stressed, chamomile can help.

 Roman chamomile can be diffused throughout your home, added to a bath, or mixed with a carrier oil and used as a relaxing massage oil.
-For a quick way to combat stress on-the-go, it can be inhaled through our Sleepy personal essential oil diffuser.
-It can also be mixed with water in a spray bottle and lightly sprayed on sheets and pillowcases to promote a peaceful sleep.
+For a quick way to combat stress on-the-go, it can be used in our Sleepy personal essential oil diffuser.
+It can also be mixed with water in a spray bottle and lightly sprayed on sheets and pillowcases to promote peaceful sleep.